Two men die after being pulled from sea in Devon

 Two men who were pulled from the sea off the coast of Devon have died, police have said.

-Rescue teams found the men, both in their 20s, in the water at Oddicombe on Saturday.
+Rescue teams found the men, both in their 20s, in the water at Oddicombe after being called on Saturday morning.

 One man was declared dead at the scene.
 The other died after being taken to Torbay District Hospital.